 An Assistant for Excellence in Leadership will be presented to a local government management professional who has made significant contributions toward excellence in leadership while serving as an assistant (regardless of title) to a chief local government administrator or department head.
 Eligibility: FCCMA member and endorsement of CAO.
 Must be a full-time assistant reporting to a chief local government administrator and who has been responsible for significant administrative duties for at least one year (not including internships in conjunction with an academic program).

-The Honorary Award is awarded to an individual who has served the profession or the Association in a manner or to a degree that merits such recognition.
+The Richard (Dick) Simmons Lifetime Achievement Award is awarded to an individual who has served the profession or the Association in a manner or to a degree that merits such recognition.
 The nominee must have made a considerable contribution either to the improvement of local government and local government management, to the public’s understanding and appreciation of responsive and well-managed local government or to the development of future managers in the profession.

-To be eligible for consideration for an Honorary Award, an individual must meet the following criteria:
+To be eligible for consideration for the Richard (Dick) Simmons Lifetime Achievement Award, an individual must meet the following criteria:

 - Contributed to strengthening the structure of local government;

 - Demonstrated leadership in increasing citizen understanding of the governance and management of local government;

 - Implemented initiatives that brought about improvement and development of local government managers; and/or

 - Developed programs, produced publications, or made general career contributions that have enhanced the responsiveness and effectiveness of local government.

 This award is a memorial to Dick Simmons who was a Florida pioneer in the profession, a past president, range rider emeritus and a 60+ year FCCMA member.
 A nomination for the Richard (Dick) Simmons Lifetime Achievement Award can be made by any voting member of FCCMA.
 Any individual who is given the Richard (Dick) Simmons Lifetime Achievement Award will receive complimentary membership to the Association.